-As shown in the tables above, the Commission has approved no structures other than paths and walls -- in other words the Commission has not approved any "shade structures" on the bluff or at the toe of the bluff.
+As shown in the tables above, the Commission has approved no structures other than paths and walls.
+The Commission has not approved any "shade structures" on the bluff or at the toe of the bluff.
 The Commission has approved only minor development along the bluff face.